Duzzy-ExoDuus/ubuntu-embedded/README.md

 usage: make_img.sh -b $BOARD -d $DISTRO [options...]

 Available values for:
-$BOARD:  beaglexm panda beaglebone mirabox cubox arndale5250 raspy2 versatile-ca9
+$BOARD:  beaglexm panda beaglebone mirabox cubox arndale5250 raspy2 raspi2
-$DISTRO: 14.04 14.10
+$DISTRO: 14.04 14.10 15.04 15.10

 Other options:
 -f  <device>  device installation target
+-k            don't cleanup after exit
+-t            use deboostrap to populate the rootfs

 Misc "catch-all" option:
 -o <opt=value[,opt=value, ...]> where:

 stack:			release used for the enablement stack (kernel, bootloader and flask-kernel)
 size:			size of the image file (e.g. 2G, default: 1G)
 user:			credentials of the user created on the target image
+passwd:			same as above, but for the password here
+pkgs:			install additional pkgs (pkgs="pkg1 pkg2 pkg3...")
-passwd:                 same as above, but for the password here rootfs                  rootfs tar.gz archive (e.g. ubuntu core), can be local or remote (http/ftp)
+rootfs:			rootfs tar.gz archive (e.g. ubuntu core), can be local or remote (http/ftp)
+script:			initramfs script to be installed
 ```